Rogéria Gomes

 Rogéria Gomes (born in 1962) is a Brazilian radio and theatrical producer.
 She is a cultural journalist and works for both radio and magazines.
 In 2011 she released As grandes damas, a book on the history of Brazilian theatre.

-Biografi

 Background and journalist

 Gomes was born in Rio de Janeiro, where she is still based.
 She works primarily as a radio producer and program presenter, e.g. the daily radio show Teatro em cena ('Theatre on Stage') at the radio channel Roquette-Pinto.
 At TV channel TV ALERJ she's working with various cultural programs, and during 2007–11 she produced the weekly show Perfil ('Profile').

 Rogéria Gomes has worked as a cultural journalist since around 1990.
 She writes on the subject of theatre in Tribuna da Imprensa, Revista Manchete, Contigo, Amiga and other magazines.
 Furthermore, she often publishes in university revues such as Revista Nacional.

 As grandes damas

 Gomes published in 2011 the book As grandes damas – e um perfil do teatro brasileiro ('The Grand Ladies: and a Profile of the Brazilian Theatre'), on the subject of the history of the theatre of Brazil.
 In the book she presents the story of Brazilian theatre through nine well-known female performers: